 In recent years, Indonesia has had one of the world’s best-performing economies.
 Today, Indonesia has the largest economy in Southeast Asia with a 2019 GDP per capita of US$3,846.86.

 Those planning to invest in Indonesia should first examine the Indonesia Stock Exchange (IDX).
 This stock exchange includes many companies which are among the country’s best-known and most reputed.
 Thus, they are ripe for investment.
 This naturally leads many investors to consider investing in an Indonesian company.

-It must first be understood that there is a few types of business entities which investors can plan to open in Indonesia.
-However, in this article, we will provide you with all the necessary information required by an investor to the most common business entity in Indonesia which is the Local PT Company and the Foreign Owned Company (foreigners).
+It must first be understood that there are several types of business entities which investors may choose from.
+Any of these business entities may be opened by a person who intends to invest in Indonesia.
+Of these business entities, the most common in Indonesia are the Local PT Company (PT) and the Foreign Owned Company (PT PMA).

 Local PT Company (PT)

-Local company is a great choice for foreign investors who wish to expand their business in Indonesia but is constrained by limited ownership for certain business areas.
+PTs are valid and viable options for foreign investors who have planned to expand their business in Indonesia but are constrained by ownership limits in certain business areas.

 Directors, Commissioners and Shareholders

 Every PT in Indonesia is required to have at least one director, one commissioner, and two shareholders.
 PTs differ from PT PMAs in this regard in one important way: a PT only allows Indonesian citizens and Indonesian legal entities to hold shares as registered shareholders of the PT.
 The director of the PT has the duty of representing the company in the performance of all transactions and activities.
 The director’s actions are supervised by the commissioner.
 If there is more than one director or commissioner of the PT, the directors or commissioners will form a Board of Directors or Board of Commissioners.
 One director or commissioner will serve as the President Director or President Commissioner.